-- challenges.
+- In response to the various issues that ASEAN and Japan face, ASEAN and Japan will combine their experiences, know-how and the vitality of the youth to co-create and solve common challenges.
 Co-creating the future will lead to the continued ideal relationship between ASEAN and Japan. - The initiatives set out in this ASEAN-Japan Economic Co-Creation Vision need to be spread and expanded through implementation of specific projects jointly by the ASEAN-Japan public and private sectors and by building up successful examples one by one.
 It is also important to reflect these initiatives to the Future Design and Action Plan of an Innovative Sustainable ASEAN-Japan Economic Partnership as much as possible and to follow up on the Future Design and Action Plan for effective implementation.

-Reference Material: Measures for Realizing the Vision (Draft)
+References: Possible Measures for Realizing the Vision